Luke Raley Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The Astros have the third-ranked team ERA across all MLB pitching staffs (3.81).
+- The Astros have a 3.81 team ERA that ranks third across all league pitching staffs.

-- Astros pitchers combine to rank 16th in baseball in home runs allowed (121 total, 1.2 per game).
+- Astros pitchers combine to allow 122 total home runs at a clip of 1.2 per game (to rank 16th in the league).

-- In his last appearance on Sunday against the Oakland Athletics, the righty tossed 5 2/3 innings, allowing two earned runs while surrendering one hit.
+- The right-hander's most recent appearance came on Sunday against the Oakland Athletics, when he tossed six innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.